Pope Benedict XVI

 Benedict's writings were prolific and generally defended traditional Catholic doctrine, values, and liturgy.
 He was originally a liberal theologian but adopted conservative views after 1968.
 During his papacy, Benedict advocated a return to fundamental Christian values to counter the increased secularisation of many Western countries.
 He viewed relativism's denial of objective truth, and the denial of moral truths in particular, as the central problem of the 21st century.
 Benedict also revived several traditions and permitted greater use of the Tridentine Mass.
 He strengthened the relationship between the Catholic Church and art, promoted the use of Latin, and reintroduced traditional papal vestments, for which reason he was called "the pope of aesthetics".
 He also established personal ordinariates for former Anglicans and Methodists joining the Catholic Church.
-Benedict's handling of sexual abuse cases within the Catholic Church and opposition to usage of condoms in areas of high HIV transmission was criticized by public health officials, anti-AIDS activists, and victims' rights organizations.
+Benedict's handling of sexual abuse cases within the Catholic Church and opposition to usage of condoms in areas of high HIV transmission were criticized by public health officials, anti-AIDS activists, and victims' rights organizations.

 Citing health reasons due to his advanced age, Benedict resigned as pope on 28 February 2013.
 He became the first pope to resign from office since Gregory XII in 1415, and the first without external pressure since Celestine V in 1294.
 He subsequently moved into the newly renovated Mater Ecclesiae Monastery in Vatican City for his retirement.
 The 2013 conclave elected Francis as his successor on 13 March.
-In addition to his native German language, Benedict had some proficiency in French, Italian, English, and Spanish.
+In addition to his native German language, Benedict had proficiency in French, Italian, English, and Spanish.
 He also knew Portuguese, Latin, Biblical Hebrew, and Biblical Greek.
 He was a member of several social science academies, such as the French Académie des Sciences Morales et Politiques.